Musings on Constructions of Optimal Latin Hypercube Designs with Flexible Sizes: Introduction

-Different from space-filling LHDs which minimize the similarities among rows, orthogonal LHDs (OLHDs) are another popular type of efficient designs which consider the similarities among columns.
-All searching algorithms introduced above can also be used to obtain OLHDs which have zero column-wise correlations, and algebraic constructions are available for certain design sizes.
-Specifically, \cite{ye1998orthogonal} proposed an algebraic construction of OLHDs with run sizes $n=2^m+1$ and factor sizes $k=2m-2$ with $m$ being any integer no less than 2, and \cite{cioppa2007efficient} further extended this approach to accommodate more factors. \cite{sun2010construction} extended their earlier work \cite{sun2009construction} to construct OLHDs with $n=r2^{c+1}$ or $n=r2^{c+1}+1$ and $k=2^c$ where $c$ and $r$ are any two positive integers. \cite{yang2012construction} proposed to use generalized orthogonal designs to construct OLHDs and nearly orthogonal LHDs (NOLHDs) with $n=2^{r+1}$ or $n=2^{r+1}+1$ and $k=2^r$ where r is any positive integer. \cite{steinberg2006construction} developed a construction method based on factorial design and group rotations with $n=2^{2^m}$ and $k=2^{m}t$, where $m$ is any positive integer and $t$ is the number of rotation groups. \cite{georgiou2014some} proposed a construction method based on orthogonal arrays and their full fold-overs with $n=2ak$ runs and $k$ factors, where $k$ is the size of orthogonal matrix and $a$ is any positive integer.
-Additionally, inheriting the properties of orthogonal arrays, various types of efficient LHDs can be constructed. \cite{tang1993orthogonal} proposed to construct OALHDs by deterministically replacing elements from orthogonal arrays, which tend to have better space-filling proprieties with low column-wise correlations. \cite{lin2009construction} proposed to use OLHDs or NOLHDs as starting designs and then couple them with orthogonal arrays for constructing OALHDs.
-Their method requires less runs to accommodate large numbers of factors with $n^2$ runs and $2fp$ factors, where $n$ and $p$ are designs sizes of the OLHDs or NOLHDs and $2f$ is the number of columns in the coupled orthogonal array. \cite{butler2001optimal} implemented the Williams transformation \cite{williams1949experimental} to construct OLHDs under a second-order cosine model with $n$ being odd primes and $k\leq n -1$.
+Unlike space-filling LHDs, which aim to reduce similarity among design points (rows), orthogonal LHDs (OLHDs) focus on minimizing dependence among factors (columns).
+OLHDs are particularly appealing because they achieve zero column-wise correlation, thereby facilitating more reliable estimation of factor effects.
+Algebraic constructions have been developed for specific design sizes.
+For example, \cite{ye1998orthogonal} proposed an algebraic construction of OLHDs with run sizes $n=2^m+1$ and factor sizes $k=2m-2$, where $m$ is any integer no less than 2. \cite{cioppa2007efficient} further extended this approach to accommodate more factors. \cite{steinberg2006construction} developed a construction method based on factorial designs and group rotations for designs with $n=2^{2^m}$ and $k=2^{m}t$, where $m$ is any positive integer and $t$ is the number of rotation groups. \cite{sun2010construction} extended their earlier work \citep{sun2009construction} to construct OLHDs with $n=r2^{c+1}$ or $n=r2^{c+1}+1$ and $k=2^c$, where $c$ and $r$ are positive integers. \cite{yang2012construction} proposed using generalized orthogonal designs to construct OLHDs and nearly orthogonal LHDs (NOLHDs) with $n=2^{r+1}$ or $n=2^{r+1}+1$ and $k=2^r$, where $r$ is any positive integer. \cite{georgiou2014some} introduced a construction method based on orthogonal arrays and their full fold-overs, yielding designs with $n=2ak$ runs and $k$ factors, where $k$ is the dimension of the orthogonal matrix and $a$ is any positive integer. \cite{butler2001optimal} applied the Williams transformation \citep{williams1949experimental} to construct OLHDs under a second-order cosine model for odd prime $n$ and $k\leq n -1$.
+In addition, several new types of optimal LHDs can be derived by leveraging properties of orthogonal arrays.
+For example, \cite{tang1993orthogonal} proposed to construct OALHDs by deterministically replacing elements in orthogonal arrays, resulting in designs with improved space-filling properties and low column-wise correlations. \cite{lin2009construction} proposed using OLHDs or NOLHDs as starting designs and coupling them with orthogonal arrays to obtain OALHDs.
+Their approach requires fewer runs to support large numbers of factors, producing designs with $n^2$ runs and $2fp$ factors, where $n$ and $p$ are design sizes of the OLHDs or NOLHDs, and $2f$ is the number of columns in the coupled orthogonal array.
+However, many design sizes fall outside the scope of these theoretical results, and in such cases OLHDs can be obtained through search algorithms.
+The optimization algorithms discussed above can be adapted to the target orthogonality.